openvinotoolkit/model_server/docs/python_support/python_support.md

     def execute(self, inputs):
         """
-        `execute` is called in `Process` method of PythonExecutorCalculator which in turn is called by Mediapipe framework.
+        `execute` is called in `Process` method of PythonExecutorCalculator which in turn is called by the MediaPipe framework.
-        How Mediapipe calls `Process` method for the node depends on the configuration and the two configurations supported by PythonExecutorCalculator are:
+        How MediaPipe calls the `Process` method for the node depends on the configuration and the two configurations supported by PythonExecutorCalculator are:

         * Regular: `execute` runs every time the node receives inputs.
 Produces one set of outputs per one set of inputs.
 For unary endpoints it's the only possible configuration.
         * Generative: `execute` runs multiple times for single inputs set.
 Produces multiple sets of outputs over time per single set of inputs.
 Works only with streaming endpoints.